autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/02-supp-waitset.md

 ## What is `rclcpp::WaitSet`

 As explained in [call take() method of Subscription object](./index.md#call-take-method-of-subscription-object), `take()` method is irreversible.
-Once `take()` method is executed, Subscription object state changes and undo can not be applied, therefore Subscription object can not be restored to previous state.
-You can use `rclcpp::WaitSet` in advance to call `take()` so that a message is received after verifying it is in Subscription Queue.
+Once `take()` method is executed, state of the subscription object changes.
+Because of no undo operation against `take()` method, the subscription object can not be restored to previous state.
+You can use `rclcpp::WaitSet` before calling `take()` to check arrival of any incoming message in the subscription queue.
 Here is a sample code in which `wait_set_.wait()` tells you that a message has already been received and can be obtained by `take()`.

 ```c++